 Dr. Jeff Bumgarner is a licensed peace officer and police firearms instructor with 11 years experience in federal and local law enforcement.
 He is also an officer in the United States Army Reserve.
 He holds an MPA in Public Administration from Northern Illinois University and a Ph.D. in Human Resource Development from the University of Minnesota.
 Previously he was a faculty member of the Department of Criminal Justice at Minnesota State University where he taught policing and management related courses.
 In addition to his position as a graduate faculty member in the Justice Department at UAF, he is currently a faculty member of the Department of Criminal Justice at Texas Christian University, Fort Worth, TX.

 Lou Brown, Administrative Assistant

 Lou received her Bachelor's degree in Italian with a French minor in 1984 from San Francisco State University.
 This means she lived too much of her life California but came home to Alaska for the first time in 1988.
 Before coming to UAF on 2004, she worked primarily in the non-profit arena writing grant proposals and volunteering for groups advocating for everything from small business opportunities for the Deaf to creation of an early college high school.
-At UAF, she was development coordinator and a Title III program manager or the Interior-Aleutians Campus, and, later held a similar position with the College of Rural and Community Development Health Programs.
-Now, she has had the good fortune to come to the Justice Department.
+At UAF, she was development coordinator and a Title III program manager for the Interior-Aleutians Campus, and later held a similar position with the College of Rural and Community Development Health Programs.
+Now she has had the good fortune to come to the Justice Department.
 Lou joined the Justice team in early 2012 and has been playing catch up ever since.